siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 	Zmax | Switch typically at maximum height of Z travel Amin | Most of the time A is infinite and not homed.
 This position can be used for a machine kill Amax | Ditto

+For each switch pair the pin closest to the board edge is the ground, the pin next to it is the switch input as labeled on the silkscreen.
+The inputs are 3.3v logic inputs and **must not have 5v applied to them or you will burn out the inputs**.
+The inputs are tied high - with strong pullups for v7 boards and on-chip weak pullups for earlier boards.